Kitaministrator/api-proxy-lambda/README.md

 ```

 The compressed file should only contain the binary file and should be in zip format before uploading to Lambda.

+# Security and Cost Considerations

+## Security

+Please note that this tutorial does not incorporate any form of authorization on the API Gateway.
+This means that anyone who obtains your API Gateway's endpoint can access and use your API.
+We strongly recommend that you keep your endpoint secret until you have implemented adequate security measures to protect your API.

+## Cost

+Lambda and API Gateway are both paid features, with one or more of them having a limited free quota.
+The region where you deploy these services also affects the pricing.
+For more detailed information, please refer to AWS's pricing page.